zwicker-group/py-pde/docs/paper/paper.md

 Partial differential equations (PDEs) play a central role in describing the dynamics of physical systems.
-Typical equations are non-linear, so analytical solutions rarely exist.
+However, analytical solutions rarely exist since typical equations are non-linear.
-Instead, numerical integration of such equations is used to provide insight into their behavior and to motivate approximative solutions, which might then lead to analytical insight.
+Instead, numerical integration is used to provide insight into their behavior.
+Moreover, such investigations can motivate approximative solutions, which might then lead to analytical insight.

 The `py-pde` python package presented in this paper allows researchers to quickly and conveniently simulate and analyze PDEs of the general form